Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Eternal Descent is a Single player First-person shooter which tasks the player with a simple goal:

-Survive the onslaught of enemies long enough to defeat the [Catalyst](./#the-catalyst) and unlock the path to the next level.
+Survive the onslaught of enemies long enough on each level to defeat the [Catalyst](./#the-catalyst).

 ---